RESERVE YOUR SPOT WITH $1,500 USD DEPOSIT

 Includes: Accommodations (2 nights in Bangkok + 11 nights in Bhutan), Flight Bangkok-Bhutan-Bangkok, food & beverages, a daily yoga session, ground transportation, entrance fees, services of licensed Bhutanese guide and driver, services of USA based trip leader, Bhutanese visa and airport taxes.

 The formerly little known Kingdom of Bhutan is changing rapidly, though it remains a unique destination in terms of what one can see and experience.
 Isolated from the world until 1960, with no roads, electricity, running water, schools, hospitals, postal service, or currency, Bhutan has made the transition from the Middle Ages to the 21st century in just 50 years.
 A visit to Bhutan has the feel of a trip back in time, though with every bit of comfort the 21st century has to offer.
 In today’s increasingly homogeneous world, Bhutan offers something both unique and beautiful.

 They manage spiritual and material happiness equally.
 Development is measured by an official government statistic known as Gross National Happiness (GNH) which measures such things as psychological wellbeing.

-He lives in San Miguel de Allende, Mexico.
+Lives in San Miguel de Allende, Mexico.
 Yogi and explorer: passionate about traveling, nature, yoga and everything related to wellness.
-He worked as a tour manager in Europe for almost 15 years.
+Federico worked as a tour manager in Europe for 15 years.
 Certified yoga instructor by the 3HO of Kundalini Yoga in 2006, in Barcelona.
-Later on he studied Hatha Yoga and Yin Yoga.
-Also Budhist meditation.
+Later on studied Hatha Yoga and Yin Yoga and Budhist meditation.

-Federico created Omm Retreats in 2012, a space where his work as tour manager and yoga instructor converge, promoting yoga retreats in nature, creating a more complete and enriching experience.
+Federico created Omm Retreats in 2012, where his work as tour manager and yoga instructor converge, promoting yoga retreats in nature creating a more complete and enriching experience.

 The creator and owner of champacajorneys.com